These nature houses can be found in the surroundings of .

 Flora and fauna

 The many forests offer a habitat for many different animal species.
 Numerous woody and herbaceous plants grow there, which form a biotope for the different animal species.
 In the winter, for example, mammals take refuge in the spruce forests.
-The wild boar, deer and deer live together with foxes, unicorns, hares, wild cats or marten.
-In the trees live the robin, sparrow, sparrow, sparrow, common chaffinch and tit.
-But also birds such as the eagle owl, the owl and in recent years the black stork can be seen in the treetops.
+The wild boar deer live together with foxes, unicorns, hares, wild cats, or marten.
+In the trees live the robin, sparrow, sparrow, sparrow, common chaffinch, and tit.
+But also birds such as the eagle owl, the owl, and in recent years the black stork can be seen in the treetops.

 With so many different species, the province is also very nice to go out with your camera or binoculars!
 Make sure you are at the edge of the forest early in the morning or at dusk, the animals will come to the grassy edge of the forest to look for a meal.